Solitaire

 Solitaire, each with its unique rules and gameplay.

-in descending order by suit.
-Once a full sequence (King to Ace) is completed, it is removed
+descending order by suit.
+Once a full sequence (King to Ace) is completed, it is removed from

 - FreeCell Solitaire: Involves an open tableau with all cards dealt face-up.

-removing them from a pyramid layout.
-The game is more about finding the right pairs than
+them from a pyramid layout.
+The game is more about finding the right pairs than building

 - TriPeaks Solitaire: Played on a layout of three overlapping peaks, the goal